Corwin C. Tuggles

-Corwin C. Tuggles (born November 13, 1992) is an American actor.
+Corwin C. Tuggles (born January 1991) is an American actor.
 He was the singing voice of Tyrone on The Backyardigans during its first season.
 On Broadway, he was in Caroline, or Change, and Dr. Seuss' How the Grinch Stole Christmas!.
-He has also done commercials for FluMist, Mercedes Benz, Pee wee Football, Target, Progressive Corporation, NBA, Comcast, Totinos Pizza Rolls, and more.
+He has also done commercials for FluMist, Mercedes-Benz, Pee-Wee Football, Target, Progressive Corporation, NBA, Comcast, Totino's Pizza Rolls, and more.